 Today is Shabbat Nachamu, the Sabbath of Consolation.
 Last year at this time, I was on a family vacation in Europe, sitting in our host’s dining room in Sweden, early in the morning while everyone else was still asleep, and writing the fourth in a series of letters to Jonathan Penton about racism and antisemitism.
 That letter took Shabbat Nachamu as its starting point.
 The letters as a whole, as a single meditation I called “The Lines That Antisemitism and Racism Draw,” were inspired by the racism and antisemitism of Donald Tump’s campaign, the Black Lives Matter movement, and Jonathan’s request that I write something that would balance out an egregiously privileged and racist statement made by a Jewish academic who’d submitted a piece to Jonathan’s publication, Unlikely Stories, which was doing a special issue called Black Art Matters.
-Even though I wrote the letter a year ago—by the Jewish calendar, exactly a year ago today—the issues it raises are still relevant, so I am republishing it below.
+Even though I wrote the letter four years ago—by the Jewish calendar, exactly a year ago today—the issues it raises are still relevant, so I am republishing it below.
 I hope, after reading it, you will consider reading the rest of the letters as well, which you can find in their original format on Unlikely Stories.
 Or, if that journal’s white text on black background is hard for you to read, you can find the letters here, in a more traditional format.

 Monday, August 15